What are some of the secrets for growing great tomatoes, increasing your yields, and producing better-tasting fruit?

 The soil also needs to be well drained.
 Standing water will cause disease that will kill your tomato plants.
 If your soil doesn’t drain well, plant in raised beds.

 Your PH should be between 6 and 6.8.
-If it is too high or too low the nutrients a tomato plant needs will not be available to it even it they are present in the soil.
+If it is too high or too low the nutrients a tomato plant needs will not be available to it even if they are present in the soil.
 PH is one of the most important factors in growing a successful garden.

 Even though a tomato seed can be sown directly in the garden, that is not the best way to grow it.

 A tomato plant is one of the few plants that will grow new roots along the stem where it comes into contact with the soil.
-So if you start your tomato plant in a pot and transplant it into the garden you can plant it deeper than it originally grew causing many new roots to grow.
+So if you start your tomato plant in a pot and transplant it into the garden you can plant it deeper than it originally grew to cause many new roots to grow.
 This allows the plant to require less frequent watering and helps it to stand up to summer storms.

 How do you do this?
 Grow your transplant 1′ to 2′ tall.
 Remove all but the top 4 leaves and dig your hole to cover all but an inch below your leaves.
 Think of how many new roots your new plant will have!

 Tomatoes need plenty of space to breathe.
-First because they get quite big, especially the indeterminate varieties.
+First, because they get quite big, especially the indeterminate varieties.
 And they need a lot of air circulation.
 They need to be able to dry quickly when they get wet from rain or dew so fungus and diseases do not grow.
 They also need all the sun they can get to have the energy to produce their fruit.

 You are not only growing great tomatoes, but you are growing great big tomato plants that need support to keep them off the ground.

 Planting time is the time to put in your support.
 Do it now so you don’t damage all those roots later.
-Whether tomato cages, stakes or a trellis, just make sure it is strong enough to support the size the tomato plant will be when it is full grown.
+Whether tomato cages, stakes, or a trellis, just make sure it is strong enough to support the size the tomato plant will be when it is full-grown.

 Most tomato cages can’t make it the distance and the weight of the plant will topple it over and your plant will be on the ground.
 I know this from experience.
 I suggest you start stronger than you expect to need.
 Remember, tomatoes that lay on the ground are more susceptible to rot and disease.
 These Heavy Gauge Tomato Cages are made of a heavy-duty wire and are extra tall.
 Great for those indeterminate tomatoes.

 Diseases and pests can overwinter in the planting bed.
 Fool them by rotating where you plant your tomatoes.
-Then your precious tomatoes will not be an easy to find host.
+Then your precious tomatoes will not be an easy-to-find host.

 This may be controversial, but let me tell you.
 If you have trouble with diseases this one thing can make all the difference.
 Rain can splash diseases that are in the dirt up onto your tomato leaves if they are not pruned.
 As the tomato plant grows, trim all the lower leaves and suckers off the bottom 12-18 inches.